 Heat loss through windows is greatest at night so pull these thermal blinds down, conserve energy and save money to boot.
-You can also get spray foam insulation to significantly reduce your heating and cooling bills.
+You can also get spray foam insulation through experts like an insulation company to significantly reduce your heating and cooling bills.

 The 15% blinds can save you up to £133 a year, 12% can save up to £110 a year, and the 9% blinds can save you up to £77 a year.